Zhang Xin: Recognition

 Zhang Xin receiving a 'Special Prize for an individual patron of architectural works' at the 8th International Architecture Exhibition of la Biennale di Venezia in September 2002.

 Zhang has received international awards for her role as an architectural patron in China and as an entrepreneur.
 In 2002, she was awarded a special prize at the 8th la Biennale di Venezia for Commune by the Great Wall, a private collection of architecture, now a hotel.

 Zhang is a member of World Economic Forum, Davos and a board member of the Harvard Global Advisory Council.
 She served as a trustee to the China Institute in America from 2005 to 2010, and was recognized by the China Institute with a Blue Cloud Award in 2010.
 In 2014, Zhang was listed as the 62nd most powerful woman in the world by Forbes. and is "regularly named one of the top businesswomen in the world."
 Zhang and her husband have also been ranked by Forbes among the "world's most powerful couples."
-Zhang has been named a trustee of the Museum of Modern Art and of the Asia Business Council.
+Zhang has been named a trustee of the Museum of Modern Art, she is trustee of the Aspen Institute and a member of the Asia Business Council.
+In 2026 she was invited to become a member of the Executives Branch of the Academy of Motion Picture Arts and Sciences.

 Zhang made a cameo appearance, as a representative of a Chinese investor, in the 2010 film Wall Street: Money Never Sleeps.